-One gets the impression from Waking Up and subsequent podcasts on the issue of consciousness (Harris 2016) that Harris simply isn’t aware of these philosophical issues arising from reason.
+You may get the impression from Waking Up and subsequent podcasts on the issue of consciousness (Harris 2016) that Harris simply isn’t aware of these philosophical issues arising from reason.
 However, in a 2015 podcast with Tim Ferris (Ferris 2015), Harris named Nagel’s The Last Word as one of the five books he recommends everyone should read, saying that it “champions rationality in a very compelling way” (Ferris 2015).
 Yet, to the best of my knowledge, he has never mentioned or analyzed the issues Nagel raises concerning reason.
 Maybe that’s because Harris doesn’t agree with Nagel’s take, but if so, it doesn’t come across in his unqualified recommendation of The Last Word.

 The closest Harris has come to touching on these issues, so far as I’m aware, is in recapping his first discussion with Jordan Peterson (Harris 2017).
 There he says, “I have always said that the scientific worldview presupposes the validity of certain values—logical consistency (up to a point)” (Harris 2017), and subsequently denies Peterson’s claim that “all scientific truth claims can be judged on the basis of the single (Darwinian) criterion of whether the claimants survive long enough to breed” (Harris 2017).
 The combination of these two views implies rejection of the claim that “logical consistency (up to a point)” can be judged “on the basis of the single (Darwinian) criterion”; but Harris doesn’t say this explicitly, nor does he refer to any of Nagel’s arguments.